 Disability assist dogs and disability assist dogs in training are allowed to be carried on trains.

 Domestic pets must be enclosed in a suitable pet carrier.
 The carrier must be small enough to be held on the passenger's lap or stored securely under the seat.
 Pets aren't allowed in the aisles or on seats.

 - Passengers travelling with pets will only be allowed on trains during off-peak hours (9am to 3pm, and after 6:30pm weekdays, all day weekends and public holidays.)

-- Passengers with pets are responsible for their pet and must keep them caged and under control on trains and platforms.
+- Passengers with pets are responsible for their pet and must keep them caged, or leashed and muzzled, and under control on trains and platforms.